Iceland in April: Things to Do, Weather, and Northern Lights

 Keilir mountain on the Reykjanes peninsula is an excellent option, while the trail can be steep, it's a simple climb up this cone-shaped mountain.
 Mount Esjan, close to Reykjavik, is another nearby choice.

 Each month in Iceland, you’ll find an abundance of fun and exciting festivals around the country, but April has some of the most diverse ones.
 From snowboarding to music, those visiting Iceland in April should have no trouble finding a festival to their liking.

 - Find out what the Top 10 Festivals in Iceland

 April Fools’ Day

-An international celebration that has taken roots in Iceland is April Fools’ Day.
-Icelanders have fully embraced the spirit of pranks, and you’ll find plenty of jokes by the locals and even the hotels and tour operators.
-Watch out for fake stories in their newspapers, and we even have one on our website.
+April Fools' Day is a celebration of European origin that has taken root in Iceland.
+Icelanders have fully embraced the spirit of pranks, and you’ll find plenty of jokes by the locals, media, and even the hotels and tour operators.
+Watch out for fake stories in their newspapers, and we might even participate on our social media...so watch out!